Luke Doty listed as questionable for season opener

 "He got stepped on in practice in one of the very last periods on a red-zone play," Beamer said following Saturday's scrimmage.
 "After practice, the foot started bothering him.
 He got a ton of tests done this morning.
 Thank God it's not as bad as we thought.
 He is questionable, I would say right now for the first game."

 Doty entered preseason camp as the Gamecocks projected starter at QB after an impressive spring practice season.
-In eight games of action last year, Doty completed 43-of-71 passes for 405 yards with two touchdowns and took over as Starter for Carolina's final 2.5 games.
+In eight games of action last year, Doty completed 43-of-71 passes for 405 yards with two touchdowns and took over as the starter for Carolina's final 2.5 games.

 If Doty isn't available for the season opener, it's expected that either Brown or Gauthier will be under center for the Gamecocks on September 4th against Eastern Illinois.